Skip to content

 Step 4Choose Your Start Menu Size

-Choosing your preferred Windows 11 Start menu size is simple once you find the option.
-You’ll likely see choices like ‘Small’ for a more compact menu or ‘Large’ to display more items without scrolling.
-Select the option that best fits how you use your Start menu.
+Once you find the option, changing your Windows 11 Start menu size is quite simple.
+You’ll likely see options like ‘Small’ for a more compact menu or ‘Large’ to show more items without scrolling.
+Pick the size that works best for how you use your Start menu.

 1. You will see options for the Start menu size.
 You might see a dropdown menu or radio buttons.